Vidyashree-N-hub/PRODIGY_CS_05/README.md

 Nmap: While primarily a network scanner, it has capabilities for packet capture and analysis as well.

-Key Features to Look For: Real-time capturing: Ability to capture packets as they happen.
+Key Features to Look For:
+Real-time capturing: Ability to capture packets as they happen.
 Filtering: Options to filter packets based on protocols, IP addresses, or other criteria.
 Visualization: Graphical representation of data for easier analysis.
 Decoding: Ability to decode various protocols and display the contents in a human-readable format.
 Exporting: Options to export captured data for further analysis or reporting.
+Use Cases:
-Use Cases: Network Troubleshooting: Identify issues such as slow performance or connectivity problems.
+Network Troubleshooting: Identify issues such as slow performance or connectivity problems.'
 Security Analysis: Detect suspicious activity or unauthorized access attempts.
 Protocol Development: Analyze and debug custom protocols or applications.